 Ways people can get more involved

 Legal Action Committee (LAC) reviews possible discriminatory issues to determine the necessary steps to resolve them by implementing legal remedies that include but not limited to letters of potential actions as well as filing legal complaints.
+If you are interested in being a part of LAC and have additional questions, contact Pam Auer.

 Accessible Communities Today (ACT), a grassroots advocacy group, was formed in cooperation with the CILCP.
 ACT continues to advocate for individuals with disabilities’ right for accessibility and full community participation in ways that are both seen and unseen.